Building a Full CRUD Application#

 - Router with four route groups: public, auth, HTML notes with security, and a JSON API

-- Controllers for both HTML and JSON responses
+- Controllers for both HTML and JSON responses using Kura changesets for validation

 - Views using ErlyDTL templates with loops and variable interpolation